Back up Azure VMs in a Recovery Services vault

 If you don't want to use the default policy, select Create New, and create a custom policy as described in the next procedure.

-In Select virtual machines, select the VMs you want to back up using the policy.
-Then click OK.
+The Select virtual machines pane will open.
+Select the VMs you want to back up using the policy.
+Then select OK.

 The selected VMs are validated.